-GMC Yukon years to avoid — most common problems
+Best and worst GMC Yukon years — which to avoid

-We can confirm that it’s a reliable car overall, but not in all model years and generations.
-That’s why our team wanted to give you a heads-up about the GMC Yukon years to avoid in this guide and put you on the right path toward getting the best one.
+We can confirm that the Yukon is a reliable car overall, but not in all model years and generations.
+If you are considering getting one, our team wanted to give you a heads-up about the GMC Yukon years to avoid in this guide and put you on the right path toward getting the best one.

 Most common GMC Yukon problems